theselfstudy/cadence/README.md

 - No ads, no tracking, no AI inference

 ## 🧠 Design Philosophy
-Cadence is built around a few core principles:
+TrackWell is built around a few core principles:
 - User-owned data — your data lives where you choose
 - No judgment — tracking without gamification or scoring
 - Low cognitive load — simple inputs, clear flows